Off the shoulder long sleeve wedding dress

 ivory silk and tulle wedding dress by the sea

+This off the shoulder long sleeve wedding dress was a delight to make.
 Alison commissioned a soft floaty gown in silk satin and tulle for her wedding in 2008.
 The dress was cut with simple princess seams and a fitted, lightly boned bodice with invisible zip back closure.
-The soft look was created through the use of many layers, two layers of soft ivory silk-tulle, soft ivory satin, an interlining for strength and then lined with the same silk satin for a really luxurious finish.
+I created the soft look through the use of many layers.
+On top two layers of soft ivory silk-tulle then a layer of soft ivory satin.
+Next I used an interlining for strength onto which I sewed the light boning.
+Lastly I lined Alison’s dress with the same silk satin for a really luxurious finish.
 All the layers extended to the floor and at the back into a foamy, medium length train.

-A layer of tulle was gathered over the bust to create texture and define Alison’s slenderest point, the under bust line.
+I gathered a layer of tulle over the bust to create texture and define Alison’s slenderest point, the under bust line.

-The ruffled tulle extended up past the top of the main dress to create a soft open neckline, off the shoulder and fastening with a single covered button at the back.
+I designed the ruffled tulle to extend up past the top of the main dress to create a soft open neckline.
+It has an off the shoulder top edge and I created a fastening with a single covered button at the back.
 Long fitted sleeves were made of the same soft tulle.
 The sleeves were also slightly ruched and ended with a soft bell shaped opening.

 wedding dress with train